rchain/architecture-docs/contracts/contract-design.rst

 A channel is implemented as a variable that is shared between a "read-only" and a "write-only" process.
 Therefore, the functionality of a channel is only limited by the interpretation of what a variable may be.
 As a channel represents the abstract notion of "location", it may take different forms.
 For our early interpretation, a named channel's function may range from the local memory address (variable) of a single machine, to the network address of a machine in a distributed system.

-Consistent with that interpretation, **a blockchain address is a named channel** i.e. a location(s) where an agent may be reached.
+Consistent with that interpretation, **a blockchain address is a named channel**, i.e., a location(s) where an agent may be reached.

 Two contracts sending and receiving a message on the channel named ‘Address’: